sauravkadam-18/Delta-demo/README.md

 # Delta-demo
-This is the demo for the git &amp; github class
+This is the demo for the git &amp; github class.